 There is currently no dormitory housing availableat Pacific College.

 English Language Requirements

 Unless exempted by the Admissions Committee, students who are not native speakers of English must take Tests of English as a Foreign Language (TOEFL) and Test of Spoken English (TSE).
-Master and bachelor's applicants must achieve a TOEFL score of at least 550 on the paper-based exam or 79-80 on the Internet based exam.
-Applicants to the Associate and certificate programs must achieve a TOEFL score of 500 on the paper-based exam or 61 on the Internet based exam.
+Applicants to all programs must achieve a TOEFL score of 500 on the paper-based exam or 61 on the Internet based exam.
 A TSE score of 40 is acceptable.
 The result of the examination determines if a student must take special courses in English prior to enrollment or if they may be allowed to take an English course while concurrently enrolled in the program.
 International students who hold a degree from a United States university or from a country in which English is the language of instruction may request a waiver of the TOEFL exam.